overload-development-community/olmod-stable-binaries/README.md

 Use the branch that best suits your needs.

-### Master
+### Main

 The latest stable release of olmod.
 Use this branch if you want the most commonly run version of olmod.

 ### Testing

 Sometimes olmod issues release candidates.
 Use this branch if you are interested in the latest testing version.
-Testing builds are rare, however, so this version will most often be synced with the master branch.
+Testing builds are rare, however, so this version will most often be synced with the main branch.

 ### Latest